 The whole area was drastically restored between 1989 and 1995 where the houses were demolished and reconstructed painstakingly and connecting the tiny houses together to comply to modern-day housing rules.

 There’s a museum house which you can visit – by appointment only! – to have an idea how it looked like and what nifty and practical ideas were used to make the house functional for a family consisting usually of 5 to 6 people.

 The Kiefhoek can be found at the 1e and 2e Kiefhoekstr., Hendrik Idoplein, Heer Arnoldstr. and around (Groote) Lindstr.
 A similar project can be found at Hoek van Holland; find his other buildings in R’dam and other cities.

-And take a look at the surrounding streets and check out Vreewijk too – a green neighbourhood set up as a village nearby which celebrated it’s centennial anniversary this year.
+And take a look at the surrounding streets and check out Vreewijk too – a green neighbourhood set up as a village nearby which celebrated it’s centennial anniversary in 2018.
 There’s also a museum house open on Wed. and every first Sat. of the month.